chasingtherain/what-to-watch/README.md

 ### User Stories

-* A user can select either Movie or TV show genre on navigation bar.
-* After selecting a genre, user can choose to view either:
+* By selecting the tabs provided, a user can browse:
-    * Movies or TV shows that are currently topping the charts
+    * Movies or TV shows that are currently topping global charts
     * Most popular movies or TV shows of all time
 * Based on user's selection, they should see:
     * Current Ranking